Ferris-Labs/site-draft/content/en/docs/Overview/architecture-overview.md

 The source code can be as big or as tiny as you like.

 You are not required to think in terms of pre-defined DAGS and can rapidly and iteratively build, test and deploy your applications.

+On FX a service can respond to multiple event types, and a single event may trigger multiple services - Thereby allowing you to also extend your Application(s) on the fly with ease.

 ### Services